erizov/Professor/semester_7/lecture_45_blockchain_fundamentals/proof_of_stake/README.md

 ## Introduction

-Proof Of Stake is a fundamental concept in blockchain fundamentals.
+Proof Of Stake addresses concept in blockchain fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A consensus mechanism where validators are chosen based on the amount of cryptocurrency they stake, rather than computational work.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below